SharveshGuru/MPloyChek-CodeChallenge/README.md

 ## Project Overview
 This is a Single Page Application (SPA) developed for the code challenge presented by MPloyChek for the Software Intern postion.
 The application demonstrates user authentication, role-based access control, and user management capabilities using Angular and Node.js with Express.js.

+Visit the hosted application: [MPloyChek-Code Challenge](https://mploychek-codechallenge.netlify.app/)

+Since it's hosted on a free tier, the initial response time may be delayed by a few minutes.

 ## Key Features
 - **Authentication System**
   - Login page with UserID and Password